infotexture/dita-bootstrap/README.md

 ### Custom CSS

-Bootstrap themes can be generated using the [Themestr.app](https://themestr.app/theme).
+Bootstrap themes can be generated via [Themestr.app](https://themestr.app/theme).
 The plug-in includes a sample placeholder for [custom CSS][8] styles.
-You can edit this file to add style rules of your own.
-Override the default Bootstrap theme by passing a custom CSS file to the `dita` command via the `--args.css` parameter:
+You can edit the `css/custom.css` file to replace the theme, or add style rules of your own.

+To override the default Bootstrap theme, pass a custom CSS file like this to the `dita` command via the `--args.css` parameter:

 ```console
 dita --input=path/to/your.ditamap --format=html5-bootstrap \